The Sticky Web of Selling Electric Cars

 3. The Reliability Paradox

-While EV batteries now routinely last 150,000 to 200,000 miles, two vivid strands of the web keep the reliability myth alive: battery fires and cold-weather performance.
+While EV batteries now routinely last 150,000 to 200,000 miles, two vivid strands of the web keep the reliability myth alive: battery fires and cold weather performance.
 Statistically, EV fires are rarer than gasoline fires, but they are more “vivid” and thus more “sticky.”
 Similarly, despite the universal adoption of heat pumps in 2026 models to solve winter range loss, the memory of past failures remains the anchor for skeptics.

 4. The Environmental “Wash”

 The argument that EVs are “just as bad” for the environment is a strand that is easy to debunk but difficult to break.
-Critics focus on mineral mining while ignoring that 95% of battery materials can be recycled back into the supply chain.

 Gasoline is a “one-and-done” fuel that spews particulates wherever it travels.
 EVs, by contrast, are as clean as the grid they plug into.
 As the U.S. utility mix shifts toward solar, wind, and next-gen nuclear, an EV bought today actually gets cleaner every year you own it.
+Meanwhile, spent EV batteries either get used in secondary energy applications, or recycled back into base components.

 5. Total Cost of Ownership: The Transition Trap

 The final strand is the hidden “transition tax.”
-We are in a messy period where fuel and maintenance costs are nearly nil, but insurance premiums remain high due to the specialized labor required for high-voltage repairs.
+We are in a messy period where fuel and maintenance costs are nearly nil, but EV insurance premiums remain high due to the specialized labor required for high-voltage repairs.

 6. Perceptual Stickiness: The Political Hijacking